matancarmeli7/rpi-face-detection/README.md

  * registryCredential

 ## use the api
-1. use a post call with post man\curl and pass img = path/to/image
+1. use a post call with postman\curl and pass img = path/to/image
 2. use client.py to pass the img.